Download progression document

 Leave the lanterns to dry and then put an electric tealight in them.

-When the lanterns are dry and light lit, you could repeat the question from step two with the children.
+When the lanterns are dry and light lit, you should be able to see the light shining through the translucent materials.

 The light we see is made up of the different colours of the spectrum, these are the colours of the rainbow.
 Before Isaac Newton (1643 – 1727) when people talked about the rainbow they only included 5 colours – there was no orange or indigo.
 Newton added in two extra colours because he thought that 7 was a perfect number!